 What’s even more, players can compete in well over 100 different tournaments, with buy-ins as low as $0.55 and prize pools ranging from thousands to tens of thousands of dollars.
 If you are new to online poker tournaments, the Micro Millions series is your ideal training ground.

 The selection of cash game tables at PokerStars is unparalleled by any other online poker site, with more games, stakes, and table types available than anywhere else.

-The site runs cash games from the lowest stakes of just $0.01/0.02 all the way up to high stake at $200/400, with NLH and PLO being by far the most popular games.
-Full ring, six max, and heads up tables are all available in both games and across the stakes.
+The site runs cash games from the lowest stakes of just $0.01/0.02 all the way up to high stakes at $200/400, with NLH and PLO being by far the most popular games.
+Full ring, six-max, and heads-up tables are all available in both games and across the stakes.

 Other games, such as Limit Hold’em, Seven Card Stud, and a variety of Mixed Games can all be found as well, with PokerStars being the only site to actually offer some liquidity in these.

 On top of the regular poker formats, PokerStars has also started offering some innovative cash game tables in recent years.
 Zoom Poker has been around for a while and is a great success for the operator, while more novel additions of 6+ Hold’em and Tempest Hold’em also gaining traction.

 Zoom Poker has been around for a while now and it is the PokerStars’ edition of fast-fold poker, which has been massively popular among cash game players for the better part of a decade.
 Zoom Poker allows players fast play and more action, which makes it very attractive to pros and casuals alike.